asearer/radio-experiments/README.md

-RF signal aquisition and processing experiments for education and curiosity.
+RF signal aquisition and processing experiments using Python for education and curiosity.